OpenNebula/docs/source/integration_and_development/references/img_states.rst

 This page is a complete reference of all the Image states that will be useful for administrators doing troubleshooting and developers.

-The simplified life-cycle is explained in the :ref:`Virtual Machines Images guide <img_life_cycle_and_states>`.
+The simplified life-cycle is explained in the :ref:`Virtual Machines Images guide <images_states>`.
 That simplified diagram uses a smaller number of state names.
 That section should be enough for end-users and every-day administration tasks.

 List of States
 ================================================================================